Possible Causes for Bumps on the Roof of Your Mouth

 - You feel a burning or tingling sensation prior to the appearance of the sores.

-- The sores appear white or gray, round, with a red border.
+- The sores are round, with a red border, and appear white or gray.

 In cases of severe canker sore attacks, you may experience these symptoms: